JuliaGPU/oneAPI.jl/README.md

 [codecov-img]: https://codecov.io/gh/JuliaGPU/oneAPI.jl/branch/master/graph/badge.svg
 [codecov-url]: https://codecov.io/gh/JuliaGPU/oneAPI.jl

 oneAPI.jl provides support for working with the [oneAPI unified programming model](https://software.intel.com/en-us/oneapi).
 The package is verified to work with the (currently) only implementation of this interface [that is part of the Intel Compute Runtime](https://github.com/intel/compute-runtime), only available on Linux.

-This package is under heavy development, and not ready for general use.
+This package is still under significant development, so expect bugs and missing features.

 ## Installation